Speranza House's mission is to provide a nurturing, sober, home-like environment for women struggling with addiction.

 a house of hope.

 Speranza House is 501(c)(3) Public Charity and a recovery home located in Greensburg, Indiana.
 Speranza House is open to women who are 18 and older who are serious about their sobriety and recovery.
-The House offers a structured 12-month program, which includes individual and group counseling including, but not limited to the following areas: training on life skills, job readiness, financial literacy, parenting classes, healthy relationships, 12 Steps programming, nutritional planning, time management, money management, and stress management.
+The House offers a structured 6 to 12-month program, which includes individual and group counseling including, but not limited to the following areas: training on life skills, job readiness, financial literacy, parenting classes, healthy relationships, 12 Steps programming, nutritional planning, time management, money management, and stress management.

 WHAT IS ADDICTION?